BCE (3 Tishrei 3338): On the civil

 1969: In her Rosh Hashanah message, Golda Meir “ushered in the year 5730 on the Hebrew calendar with a warning to the Arab nations by saying that "Attacks on the frontiers, sabotage attempts within Israel and attacks of piracy against Israelis abroad have fortified Israel's resolve never to return to the situation of constant peril which prevailed before the Six-Day War."

-1970: Running of the first New York City Marathon.
-The famed running event was co-founded by Holocaust survivor Fred Lebow.
+1970: Running of the first New York City Marathon which was co-founded by Holocaust survivor Fred Lebow.

-1970: Birthdate of Louise Lombard the title role in “Esther” a film “that follows the biblical account very closely and featured F. Murray Abraham as Mordecai.
+1970: Birthdate of Louise Lombard who played the title role in “Esther” a film “that follows the biblical account very closely and featured F. Murray Abraham as Mordecai.

 1972: “China denounced Israeli air strikes into Syria and Lebanon today but maintained silence on the Munich massacre of Israeli athletes by Palestinian terrorists” which had been the cause of the attacks by the IAF.